IntersectAustralia/asvo-tao/docs/source/developers/ui_modules.rst

 Displaying a stored job involves several actions in the web application:

 1. The full job description is grabbed from the database in XML format.
-2. Each "module" element is processed in turn: based on the module-id, the corresponding Form module object gets created using the ``Form.from_xml`` class method with the full XML document as parameter.
+2. Each "module" element is processed in turn: based on the module-id, the corresponding ``Form`` module object gets created using the ``Form.from_xml`` class method with the full XML document as parameter.
-3. The module’s ``view.html`` template is rendered inside the job-view page with the corresponding form object.
+3. The module’s ``view.html`` template is rendered inside the job-view page with the corresponding ``Form`` object.

 The developer’s main concerns here are implementing the ``from_xml`` class method with the XML document as parameter, and displaying the fields properly in the view template.